Near-Pilotless Single Carrier Communications Using Matrix Decomposition: Scaling and Rotational Residue Correction

 \section{Scaling and Rotational Residue Correction}

-While the rotation is compensated using a single pilot, some residual rotation may remain due to noise in the pilot.
-Eliminating this residue is essential for enhancing performance.
-We propose two methods for correcting scaling and rotation residue.
+To compensate the rotation, a single pilot \eqref{eq:13} is used.
+However, the noise in the pilot may cause residual rotation.
+Eliminating this residue improves the performance in terms of error rates.
+We propose two methods for correcting scaling and rotation residue respectively.

-\subsection{Scaling correction using Centroids Adjustment (CA) method}
+\subsection{Scaling Correction using Centroids Adjustment (CA) method}

-This method as explained using Fig. \ref{fig:kc_rr} bypasses the direct use of ${\Lambda_{de-rot}}$ and instead takes the returned signal ${\Lambda}$ from Algorithm \ref{alg:alt_min_fde}.
-The algorithm identifies $\frac{M}{4}$ data points in each quadrant and performs correction across quadrants using centroids.
-Since, the rotation of $\Lambda$ is unpredictable, aligning it with standard QAM points is difficult.
-A simpler approach is to select a maximum value from $\Lambda$ and scale it relative to a known standard QAM point to obtain $\Lambda_{mid}$.
-However, because only the maximum value is used rather than the centroid of the data cluster, some residual rotation remains.
-To overcome this, we demodulate $\Lambda_{mid}$ and identify the indices that correspond to the previously selected maximum value.
-By averaging all the data points that have matching indices we compute the centroid that yields true rotation.
-This reduces the problem to determining four possible angles, each a multiple of $\frac{\pi}{2}$ rotation due to the symmetrical square structure of the QAM.
-Thus, we obtain $m\frac{\pi}{2}$ rotations, where $m \in [0,1,2,3]$ of ${\Lambda_{q}}$, with only one value of $m$ representing the correct rotation as shown in C part of Fig. \ref{fig:rot_pilo_ca_qq_rr}.
-The correct value of $m$ is estimated using the pilot placed in the $l_p^{th}$ location of the transmitted sequence as explained in Algorithm \ref{alg:centroids adjustment_algo}
+The proposed method bypasses ${X_{de-rot}}$ and instead uses the returned signal ${X}$ from \eqref{eq:12}.
+Aligning ${X}$ with standard QAM points is difficult due to unpredictable rotation.
+A simpler approach is to select a maximum value from $X$ and scale it relative to a known standard QAM point to obtain $X_{mid}$.
+However, using only the maximum value rather than the centroid of the data cluster leaves some residual rotation.
+To overcome this, demodulate $X_{mid}$ and identify indices that match the demodulated index of the previously selected maximum value.

+By averaging all the data points that have matching indices, we compute the centroid and correct it with the maximum centroid value of a true QAM constellation in each quadrant.
+This simplifies the problem to determining four possible angles, each a multiple of $\frac{\pi}{2}$ rotation due to the QAM's symmetrical square structure.
+We obtain $m\frac{\pi}{2}$ rotations, where $m \in [0,1,2,3]$ of ${X_{q}}$, with only one value of $m$ representing the correct alignment as shown in Fig. \ref{fig:kc_rr}.
+The correct value of $m$ is estimated from the pilot symbol $x[0]$ of the transmitted sequence.
+The centroid adjustment is summarized in Algorithm \ref{alg:centroids adjustment_algo}, and the resulting scatterplot of $X_{true}$ is depicted in plot $(C)$ of Fig. \ref{fig:rot_pilo_ca_qq_rr}.